ToxicFrog/doom-mods/README.md

 ### Piercing Shots *(Projectile only)*

 Shots go through enemies (but not walls).
+Each level allows shots to go through one additional enemy.
+Note that most shots will hit enemies multiple times as they pass through, so this also acts as a damage bonus.

 ### Poison Shots *(Weapon only)*